Danilo-Santilli/parallax/README.md

 # Parallax Website
 This is a simple Parallax website created with HTML and CSS.
-The website consists of four sections, each with a different background image and content.
+The site consists of four sections, each with a different background image and content.
+The website was created when I started my study in HTML and CSS in 2020.

 ## Getting Started
 To view the website locally, follow these steps: